rebeccaju/finalproject/scripts/final_project.md

 As clade C is almost ubiquitous, a first glance at this cladogram doesn’t reveal that much in terms of phylogenetic conservation.
 However, it does seem that associations with less common clades, such as B or A, tend to be shared across sister tips (ex.
-Agaricia spp.).
+Orbicella spp.).
 Interestingly, tips that diverged most recently seem to associate with fewer clades, suggesting that evolutionary time may be a factor.